-People ask me from time to time how many colors they should pick for their metallic epoxy floor and which ones I’d recommend.
+People ask me from time to time how many colors they should pick for their metallic epoxy floor.
+They also ask which ones I’d recommend when choosing metallic epoxy colors.
 I have 72 colors to choose from, so picking the right colors can be difficult.
 For some, such a large choice is too much, but for others, they are thankful to have choices.
 Nonetheless, the choice is theirs to make.

 I break the colors into three different categories: earth tone, exotic and contemporary.
 Earth tones are primarily browns, beige and copper.
 The grays fall under contemporary.
 Exotics include lime green, purple, blues and teal.
 In my professional opinion, for the most part, you don’t want to mix categories.
 Usually, mixing them doesn’t look right.
 I strongly urge you not to mix any gray with an earth tone color.

 Whether I recommend two or more colors depends on the size of the job.
 If you have a 400-square-foot garage, office or retail space, pick two colors.
 If you pick more than two colors for a small space, the finished floor will look too busy.
 Similarly, for small areas, I suggest not to pick dark colors as these will close in the room and make it feel even smaller.